Breadcrumbs are called Pangrattato (grated bread) in Italian.

 Stefania

-As well as the anchovies (one between two people if they are big ones), add cloves of garlic and red chillies to the hot oil.
+As well as the anchovies (2-4), add cloves of garlic and red chillies to the hot oil.
 Add the green vegetables and the cooked pasta (and sauté them for a few minutes to mix the flavours).

 Serve the pasta with fried breadcrumbs (that have been toasted in a frypan in a little extra virgin olive oil).

 Pasta con the sarde or Pasta con la mollica are the only two recipes where I always cook the wild fennel in the water that will be re-used to cook the pasta.
-It flavours the pasta and also tints it a shade of green.
+It flavours the pasta and also tints the pasta a shade of green.

 Both of these pasta dishes are also presented with fried breadcrumbs.